Higgs bundles and surface group representations in the real symplectic group: -twisted -Higgs pairs, -Higgs bundles and representations of surface groups

-\begin{remark} For a proper understanding of many aspects of the geometry of the moduli space of Higgs bundles, one needs to consider the moduli space as the gauge theory moduli space $\Mg_d(G)$.
-This applies in particular to the Morse theoretic approach to the count of connected components, as explained in Section~\ref{sec:morse}.
+This point of view is very relevant in particular for the Morse theoretic approach to the count of connected components, as explained in Section~\ref{sec:morse}.
 Thus one should consider the infinitesimal deformation space of a solution $(A,\varphi)$ to Hitchin's equations, which can be described as the first cohomology group of a certain elliptic deformation complex (cf.\ Hitchin~\cite{hitchin:1987a}).
 On the other hand, the formulation of the deformation theory in terms of hypercohomology is very convenient.
 Fortunately, at a smooth point of the moduli space, there is a natural isomorphism between the gauge theory deformation space and the infinitesimal deformation space $\HH^1(C^\bullet(E,\varphi))$ (where the holomorphic structure on the Higgs bundle $(E,\varphi)$ is given by $\dbar_A$).
 As in Donaldson--Kronheimer \cite[\S~6.4]{donaldson-kronheimer:1990} this can be seen by using a Dolbeault resolution to calculate $\HH^1(C^\bullet(E,\varphi))$ and using harmonic representatives of cohomology classes, via Hodge theory.
-For this reason we can freely apply the complex deformation theory described in this Section to the gauge theory situation. \end{remark}
+For this reason we can freely apply the complex deformation theory described in this Section to the gauge theory situation.